Must-Know Tips for Watering Succulents

 How to Water Succulents in the Ground

-Succulents, particularly sedums, grow quite well in the ground.
-They, too, may need to be watered weekly, depending on conditions.
+Succulents, particularly sedums, can also thrive in the ground.
+They might need to be watered weekly, depending on conditions.
 Established plants will have a stronger root system and tolerate dry conditions much better than new plants.